-2. IDENTIFICATION AND EVALUATION OF COVID-19 Hazards (8 CCR § 3205(c)(2))
+2. IDENTIFICATION AND EVALUATION OF COVID-19 HAZARDS (8 CCR § 3205(c)(2))

 - 2.1 Identification and Evaluation Strategies.
 The District shall implement the following identification and evaluation strategies: - a.
 Conduct workplace-specific evaluations using the Appendix A: Identification of COVID-19 Hazards form. - b.
 Evaluate employees' potential workplace exposures to all persons at or who may enter a District facility. - c.
-Review applicable orders and general and industry-specific guidance from the State of California, Division of Occupational Safety and Health (Cal/OSHA), and the local health department related to COVID-19 hazards and prevention. - d.
+Review applicable orders and guidance from the State of California and the local health department related to COVID-19 hazards and prevention. - d.
 Evaluate existing COVID-19 prevention controls at the workplace and the need for different or additional controls. - e.
 Conduct periodic inspections using the Appendix B: COVID-19 Inspections form as needed to identify unhealthy conditions, work practices, and work procedures related to COVID-19 and to ensure compliance with the District's COVID-19 policies and procedures. - 2.2 Employee participation: Employees and their authorized employees' representatives are encouraged to participate in the identification and evaluation of COVID-19 hazards by contacting their supervisor or the principal at the school site.
 In addition, District Administration may also be contacted at the District Office.